phalcon-orphanage/docs/en/reference/models.rst

     }

 Some events return false as an indication to stop the current operation.
-If an event doesn't return anything, Phalcon_Model_ will assume a true value.
+If an event doesn't return anything, :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` will assume a true value.

 Validating Data Integrity
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Phalcon_Model_ provides several events to validate data and implement business rules.
+:doc:`Phalcon_Model <../api/Phalcon_Model_Base>` provides several events to validate data and implement business rules.
 The special "validation" event allows us to call built-in validators over the record.
 Phalcon exposes a few built-in validators that can be used at this stage of validation.

 The following example shows how to use it: